gofore/aws-emr/presentation/README.md

 ## The small files problem

 - Unpacked the tar.gz archives and uploaded the XML files as such to S3 (using AWS [CLI tools](http://aws.amazon.com/cli/)).
-- Turns out small files with Hadoop is not fun [[1]](http://blog.cloudera.com/blog/2009/02/the-small-files-problem/) [[2]](http://amilaparanawithana.blogspot.fi/2012/06/small-file-problem-in-hadoop.html) [[3]](http://www.idryman.org/blog/2013/09/22/process-small-files-on-hadoop-using-combinefileinputformat-1/)
+- Turns out (4 million 11kB) small files with Hadoop is not fun.
+Hadoop does not handle well with files significantly smaller than the HDFS block size (default 64MB) [[1]](http://blog.cloudera.com/blog/2009/02/the-small-files-problem/) [[2]](http://amilaparanawithana.blogspot.fi/2012/06/small-file-problem-in-hadoop.html) [[3]](http://www.idryman.org/blog/2013/09/22/process-small-files-on-hadoop-using-combinefileinputformat-1/)
-- Turns out XML is not fun either
+- And well, XML is not fun either, so...

 --

 ## JSONify all the things!

-- Concatenate data into bigger chunks
+- Concatenated data into bigger files, calculated some extra data, and converted it into JSON.
+Size reduced to 60% of the original XML.
+- First munged 1-day files (10-20MB each) and later 1-month files (180-540MB each)
 - Munging XML worth of 6.5 years takes 8.5 hours on a single t2.medium instance

 --